 Fantasyland at the Magic Kingdom is currently being doubled in size with new castles and a Seven Dwarves Mine Train roller-coaster.
 This extension is due to be opened in 2014 although some parts are visible over the construction fences and it looks great!

-There are usually a number of different parades at the Magic Kingdom each day, several during daylight hours and then an “Electrical Parade” at night which ends shortly before the fireworks.
+There are usually a number of different parades at the Magic Kingdom each day, several during daylight hours and then an “Electrical Parade” (pictured above) at night which ends shortly before the fireworks.
 To get a decent place on the parade route, don’t be too concerned about going all the way into Adventureland where fewer people choose to watch it.
 Also, don’t stand too close to the castle for the fireworks or you won’t really see them.
 The best location is about half way up Main Street USA and this is handy for the exit afterwards too.

 Disney’s Hollywood Studios